bhavikpanchal28/OS-Developing-a-Shell/README.md

 # Developing a Shell
-This is lab work that was completed in 3rd year Operating Systems course.
+This is lab work that I completed in my 3rd year Operating Systems (SOFE 3950U) course.

 ### Commands